panoptesDev/Safecoin/docs/src/cli/choose-a-cluster.md

 title: Connecting to a Cluster
 ---

-See [Safecoin Clusters](../clusters.md) for general information about the available clusters.
+See [Panoptis Clusters](../clusters.md) for general information about the available clusters.

 ## Configure the command-line tool

-You can check what cluster the Safecoin command-line tool (CLI) is currently targeting by running the following command:
+You can check what cluster the Panoptis command-line tool (CLI) is currently targeting by running the following command:

 ```bash